 “Jane’s pretty good at that,” Daria said, her heart lightening as they neared the Foreign Quarter.

 Most of it, in Daria’s opinion, wasn’t that good.
 And judging by the dutiful, incurious expressions on some of the two-dozen or so visitors, she wasn’t alone in her opinion.
 Yet one artist stood out, to her and the others.
-A full half of the attendees crowded around Jane’s table, their dreary eyes suddenly lively and animated as they studied, in fascination, the works she’d kept secret for so long.
+A full half of the attendees crowded around Jane’s table, their dreary eyes suddenly lively as they studied, with fascination, the works she’d kept secret for so long.

 Jane presided over them like a goddess greeting her petitioners.
 Her usually guarded expression glowed with untrammeled enthusiasm as she answered their questions and told them what went into the creation of each work.